Anja Trenkle, BA(Hons), PgDip, MSc, MBACP Accredited

-Today I work primarily in private practice where I see clients from a wide range of backgrounds for individual counselling and psychotherapy and with a wide range of presenting problems, including depression, anxiety, relationship problems and lack of confidence.
-I also still do some part-time work for a charitable organisation which supports clients from very disadvantaged backgrounds and provide consultancy and clinical supervision to one of their mental health projects.
-I have facilitated training for other counsellors and psychotherapists, and co-authored a paper which was recently published in Psychodynamic Practice, one of the leading publications for psychodynamic counsellors and psychotherapists.
+Today I work solely in private practice where I see clients from a wide range of backgrounds for individual counselling and psychotherapy and with a wide range of presenting problems, including depression, anxiety, relationship problems and lack of confidence.

 To get a sense of how I work, and what our work together may involve, please feel free to contact me for an initial consultation with no obligation to continue.